 Degrees: Eastern Michigan, 2002

-Matt Ense is entering his first year as head women’s swimming and diving coach at DePauw University.
-After a successful stint as assistant swimming and diving coach at Denison University, he was named the second head coach in program history.
+Matt Ense is in his second year as head women’s swimming and diving coach at DePauw University following a successful stint as assistant swimming and diving coach at Denison University, Ense is just the second head coach in DePauw's program history.

 During his four years as an assistant under Denison's Greg Parini, Ense helped the Big Red men's and women's programs to four North Coast Athletic Conference titles apiece.
 Each team finished in the top three at all four NCAA Division III Championships with the men winning the Division III title in both 2011 and 2012.